Die Haut und ihre Barrierefunktion

 The skin and its barrier function

 The skin barrier and its health is an important topic.
-After all, the skin is our largest organ and the protective mantle of our body.
-When healthy, it keeps viruses, bacteria, free radicals and other unhealthy factors from entering our tissues.
-But what actually happens when it is no longer, or temporarily no longer, healthy?
+After all, the skin is our largest organ and our body's protective layer.
+When healthy, it prevents viruses, bacteria, free radicals, and other harmful factors from penetrating our tissue.
+But what happens when it's no longer healthy, or temporarily unhealthy?

-Drinking plenty of fluids (preferably water and unsweetened tea), getting enough sleep (although "enough" is individual), getting enough physical exercise (to stimulate metabolism and circulation) and, best of all, plenty of fresh air in nature are the basics that everyone can implement in terms of a healthy lifestyle.
+Drinking plenty of fluids (preferably water and unsweetened tea), getting enough sleep (where "sufficient" is individual), sufficient physical exercise (to stimulate metabolism and circulation), and, ideally, plenty of fresh air in nature are the basics that everyone can implement in the spirit of a healthy lifestyle.

 Is that enough?
-And are there actually care products that can help strengthen them as well?
-Or even care rituals that can damage or protect them?
-So let's talk a little about it and clarify some things.
+And are there any skincare products that can also help strengthen it?
+Or even skincare rituals that can harm or protect it?
+So let's talk a bit about it and clarify a few things.

-What exactly is the skin barrier and why is its consideration, especially in skin care, so important?
+What exactly is the skin barrier and why is it so important to consider, especially in skin care?

 One of the basic functions of the skin barrier is its protective function.
-On the one hand, it prevents the penetration of foreign substances and microorganisms from the external environment into our body, and on the other hand, it protects the body from moisture loss.
+On the one hand, it prevents foreign substances and microorganisms from the external environment from entering our body, and on the other, it protects the body from moisture loss.

-The skin, skin barrier, barrier function, skin layers, protective skin layer, hyaluron, ceramides, dry skin, healthy skin
+The skin, skin barrier, barrier function, skin layers, skin protective mantle, hyaluronic acid, ceramides, dry skin, healthy skin

-The horny layer consists of dead keratinized cells (corneocytes) and lipids surrounding them.
-This structure is most easily imagined as a brick wall, where the horny cells are the bricks and the lipids are the cement in between.
+The stratum corneum consists of dead, keratinized cells (corneocytes) and the lipids that surround them.
+This structure is easiest to imagine as a brick wall, with the keratin cells as the bricks and the lipids as the cement between them.

-The lipid mixture (cement) surrounding the cells consists of ceramides (on average 50%), fatty acids (approx. 15%) and cholesterol (approx. 25%).
-Any deficiency in any of these components represents a damaged skin barrier!
+The lipid mixture surrounding the cells (cement) consists of ceramides (on average 50%), fatty acids (approximately 15%), and cholesterol (approximately 25%).
+Any deficiency in any of these components results in a damaged skin barrier !

 How else does the skin protect itself from excessive water loss?

-This is a mixture of low-molecular substances such as amino acids, lactic acid, urea (urea), mono- and disaccharides, which have a high ability to store water in the skin.
-These substances are formed by the degradation of the protein filaggrin, which has a structural role in the deeper layers of the skin.
+This is a mixture of low-molecular-weight substances such as amino acids , lactic acid , urea , and mono- and disaccharides , which have a high capacity to retain water in the skin.
+These substances are formed by the breakdown of the protein filaggrin, which plays a structural role in the deeper layers of the skin.
 Filaggrin is an important structural protein in the stratum corneum of the epidermis.
 Unfortunately, the occurrence of filaggrin cannot be influenced.

-How does damage to the skin barrier and moisture loss occur?
+How does skin barrier damage and moisture loss occur?

-A damaged skin barrier leads to a loss of moisture from the skin.
-Dry skin therefore occurs as the most common consequence of a damaged skin barrier function.
-Various skin diseases, such as acne and herpes, can also be the result of a damaged skin's own protective function.
+A damaged skin barrier leads to moisture loss.
+Dry skin is therefore the most common consequence of a compromised skin barrier function.
+Various skin diseases, such as acne and herpes, can also be the result of a compromised skin's own protective function.

-How to strengthen the skin barrier and increase skin hydration?
+How do you strengthen the skin barrier and increase skin moisture?

-In order to increase moisture in our skin, it is necessary to prevent water loss from the skin by strengthening the skin barrier.
-Preceding this is the need to increase the ability of the skin to retain moisture.
+To increase moisture in our skin, it is necessary to prevent water loss by strengthening the skin barrier .
+This is preceded by the need to increase the skin's ability to retain moisture .

-The best way to strengthen the skin barrier is to provide the skin with structural lipids.
-These include ceramides, plant oils, essential fatty acids and cholesterol, which are themselves part of the horny layer.
+The skin barrier can best be strengthened by supplying the skin with structural lipids.
+These include ceramides, plant oils, essential fatty acids, and cholesterol , which are themselves part of the stratum corneum.

-To increase the skin's ability to retain moisture, we need substances that are part of NMF, such as urea or amino acids.
-Components such as hyaluronic acid (from short to medium to long chain), peptides & proteins, glycerin and propylene glycol also help the skin retain moisture.
+To increase the skin's ability to retain moisture, we need substances that are part of NMF, such as urea or amino acids .
+Components such as hyaluronic acid (short-, medium-, and long-chain), peptides and proteins, glycerin, and propylene glycol also help the skin retain moisture.

-Glycolic acid is the best known and most effective alpha hydroxy acid.
-What makes glycolic acid so special is its very small molecule size and ability to penetrate through the upper stratum corneum into deeper layers of the skin.
-Glycolic acid has the ability to deliver moisture to the skin and, in parallel, can increase the skin's ability to retain that moisture.
+Glycolic acid is the best-known and most effective alpha hydroxy acid.
+What makes glycolic acid so special is its very small molecular size and its ability to penetrate through the upper stratum corneum into the deeper layers of the skin.
+Glycolic acid has the ability to draw moisture into the skin and can simultaneously increase the skin's ability to retain this moisture.

 Lactic acid is a natural component of the skin.
-Since lactic acid is a larger molecule, it acts more on the surface of the skin.
+Because it's a larger molecule, it works more effectively on the skin's surface.
 At a concentration of 2%, lactic acid acts as an ideal moisturizer.

 Conclusion:

-The skin is the protective cover of our body.
-To support its function and make it resistant, it is important to make sure that the skin barrier is in an intact state.
-We can and should strengthen it in the right way, especially with ceramides and natural oils.
-It is also important to increase the moisture in the underlying layers of the skin and to support the skin in its ability to retain this moisture permanently.
-We achieve the latter with substances such as hyaluronic acid, urea, glycerin and AHAs.
+The skin is our body's protective covering.
+To support its function and make it resilient, it is important to ensure that the skin barrier is in an intact state.
+We can and should strengthen it in the right ways, especially with ceramides and natural oils.
+It is also important to increase moisture in the underlying skin layers and support the skin's ability to retain this moisture permanently.
+We can achieve the latter with substances such as hyaluronic acid, urea, glycerin, and AHAs.

-This post was written by our guest writer Minja.
-Minja studied pharmacy and then specialized in skin care for another two years.
-She works as a pharmacist and continues to devote her free time to her favorite topic, skin and its care.
-Minja runs a blog and an Instagram profile herself, both under the title "The Soul of Skin".
+This article was written by our guest writer Minja.
+Minja studied pharmacy and then specialized in skincare for two years.
+She works as a pharmacist and continues to devote her free time to her passion: skin and skincare.
+Minja runs her own blog and Instagram account, both under the title "The Soul of Skin."

-Products in our store that can help you strengthen your skin barrier can be found here
+Products in our shop that can help you strengthen your skin barrier can be found here

-Go to the respective product image to get to the product.
+Click on the respective product image to go to the product.

 4 comments